 Pure in Heart.

-Typically, the phrase “pure in heart” is interpreted as a reference to the heart being free from wrongful sexual desires—free from lust.
+Typically, the phrase “pure in heart” is interpreted as the heart being free from wrongful sexual desires—free from lust.
 Now, the heart should be free from lustful thoughts.
-Jesus himself in this same chapter later talked about the dangers of lusting in the heart in areas of sex [Matt 5:27-30].
+In this same chapter, Jesus later talked about the dangers of lusting in the heart in areas of sex [Matt 5:27-30].
 However, pure in heart has a broader meaning than just a reference to sexual purity.
-It refers to a heart free from all kinds of impurities and is sincerely devoted to God—a heart that no divided loyalties, no mixed motives.
+It refers to a heart free from all kinds of impurities and is sincerely devoted to God—a heart with no divided loyalties and mixed motives.

 This understanding is evident from Jesus’s own words later in Matthew 6:24, “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.”
-What Jesus is saying in this verse is this: The heart that is the center of everything must be free from all impurities.
+In this verse, what Jesus is saying is this: The heart that is the center of everything must be free from all impurities.
 No divided loyalties.
 No other allegiances.
 Complete devotion to God.
 A single-minded desire to wholly dedicate oneself to God and his glory.
-And that’s the heart that Jesus says God considers as pure.
+And that’s the heart that Jesus says God considers pure.

-Pursuing purity on the inside was the exact opposite of what the people of Jesus’s day pursued—especially the religious leaders.
+Pursuing purity on the inside was the exact opposite of what the people of Jesus’s day sought—especially the religious leaders.
 They didn’t care about inward purity.
-All they cared was outward purity and conformity to human traditions that supposedly made one clean.
+All they cared about was outward purity and conformity to human traditions that supposedly made one clean.

-Jesus, on the other hand, was calling for an inner purity—a purity of the heart because it is the heart that is the source of evil.
+On the other hand, Jesus was calling for an inner purity—a purity of the heart because it is the heart that is the source of evil.
 Notice his own words from Matthew 15:19-20, “For out of the heart come evil thoughts—murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what defile a person, but eating with unwashed hands does not defile them.”

 The story is told of a pious Jewish leader who was arrested and put in prison.
 While in prison, he was given a piece of bread and a cup of water.
 Instead of drinking that water, the Jew used it to wash his hands according to the Jewish tradition and then touched the bread.
 That picture shows how focused the religious people of Jesus’s day were on external traditions.

-The issue is not so much about going to church and doing some Christian activities but putting God as the center of our hearts.
+The issue is not about going to church and doing some Christian activities.
+It’s about putting God at the center of our hearts.
 In Matthew 6:33, Jesus said, “seek first his kingdom and his righteousness.”
 The word “first” has the idea of giving full-fledged priority to God and his righteous standards.
 Jesus described some of those standards in the Sermon on the Mount.

 For example, those who are pure in heart will want to: